andberry/berry-website-astro/src/content/blog/11ty-multilanguage-multi-sections-components-setup.md

 ---
-title: "Eleventy setup for multilingual component-based flexible pages"
+title: "Eleventy setup for multilingual component based flexible pages"
 abstract: "How to setup Eleventy to create pages with page content splitted in serveral files using reusable UI components"
 date: 2022-03-11
 published: true